 - an origin rule may specify manufacture from materials at a certain stage of production, for example manufacture from yarn, if you manufacture using materials at or before the specified stage (for example yarn or pre yarn) then the rule will be met automatically

-A supplier’s declaration may be made out to cover a single supply or to cover regular supplies made over a period of time (a long-term supplier’s declaration).
+A supplier’s declaration can be made out to cover a single supply or to cover regular supplies made over a period of time (a long-term supplier’s declaration).

-A long-term supplier’s declaration shall be made out for consignments dispatched during a period of time and shall state three dates:
+A long-term supplier’s declaration should be made out for consignments dispatched during a period of time and should give the date:

-- the date on which the declaration is made out (date of issue)
+- when the declaration is made out (date of issue)

-- the date of commencement of the period (start date), which may not be more than 12 months before or more than 6 months after the date of issue
+- of commencement of the period (start date) – which may not be more than 12 months before, or more than 6 months after the date of issue

-- the date of end of the period (end date), which may not be more than 24 months after the start date
+- of end of the period (end date) – which may not be more than 24 months after the start date

 Easements for businesses

-This declaration could either be in the form set out in Annex ORIG-3 (Supplier’s declaration) of the TCA or an equivalent document that contains the same information, describing the non-originating materials concerned in sufficient detail for their identification.
-As with supplier’s declarations in the context of intra UK supply chains, a supplier’s declaration to cover production carried out in the EU may be made out to cover either a single supply or regular supplies made over a period of time.
+This declaration could either be in the form set out in Annex 6 (supplier’s declaration) of the Trade and Cooperation Agreement or an equivalent document that has the same information, describing the non-originating materials concerned in enough detail so they can be identified.
+As with suppliers’ declarations in the context of intra-UK supply chains, a supplier’s declaration to cover production carried out in the EU may be made out to cover either a single supply or regular supplies made over a period of time.

 Where the exported product has obtained its originating status through the cumulation of originating materials, the exporter must hold a statement on origin from the supplier based in the EU.

-An importer making a claim for preferential tariff treatment must keep the statement on origin made out by the exporter for four years from the date of importation.
+An importer making a claim for preferential tariff treatment must keep the statement on origin made out by the exporter for 4 years from the date of importation.

-An exporter who has made out a statement on origin must keep, for four years from the date it was made out, a copy of the statement on origin and all other records demonstrating that the product satisfies the requirements to obtain originating status, for example supplier’s declarations, invoices etc.
+An exporter who has made out a statement on origin must keep, for 4 years from the date it was made out, a copy of the statement on origin and all other records showing that the product satisfies the requirements to get originating status (for example, suppliers’ declarations and invoices).

 In both cases, these records can be stored in an electronic format.

-A statement on origin for multiple shipments shall indicate 3 dates:
+A statement on origin for multiple shipments should give the date:

-- the date on which it is made out (date of issue – which shall be no later than the start date)
+- when it is made out (date of issue – which should be no later than the start date)

-- the date of commencement of the period (start date)
+- of commencement of the period (start date)

-- the date of end of the period (end date), which may not be more than 12 months after the date it was made out
+- of end of the period (end date), which may not be more than 12 months after the date it was made out

 A statement on origin for multiple shipments of identical products may be used as a basis for preferential tariff treatment only for those import declarations that are accepted on or between the start date and the end date indicated in the statement.

-The importer shall keep the commercial documents for the subsequent consignments imported within the validity period for which preferential tariff treatment is claimed on the basis the statement on origin for multiple shipments.
+The importer should keep the documents for the later consignments imported within the validity period for which preferential tariff treatment is claimed, on the basis the statement on origin for multiple shipments.

-The commercial documents for such subsequent consignments do not need to contain a statement on origin.
+The documents for later consignments do not need to have a statement on origin.

-- Article ORIG.26 (page 39) Denial of preferential Tariff treatment
+- Article 63 (page 83) – denial of preferential Tariff treatment

 ‘Importer’s knowledge’ is an option that allows the importer to claim preferential tariff treatment based on their own knowledge about the originating status of imported products.
 It can be used as an alternative to a statement on origin provided by the exporter.

-As the importer is making a claim using their own knowledge, the exporter or producer does not need to take any action to officially state the originating status of the goods.
+As the importer is making a claim using their own knowledge, the exporter or producer does not need to do anything to officially state the originating status of the goods.

 As this option requires the importer to have knowledge that the products meet the relevant rules of origin, the exporter or producer may have to provide information about the production to the importer.
-This may be in addition to other information, such as supporting documents or records, which may already be in the possession of the importer.
+This may be in addition to other information (such as supporting documents or records) which the importer may already have.

-- the HS code of the product and origin criteria used
+- the Harmonised System (HS) code of the product and origin criteria used

 - a brief description of the production process